Getting started

 Start from @napi-rs/cli

-The recommend way.
+The recommended way.

 Install cli